ganesh-unakal/ganesh-unakal/README.md

 ### Hi there 👋
-- 🌱 I’m currently completed Mern stack developer.
+- 🌱 I’m completed Mern stack developer.
 - 👯 I’m looking to collaborate on Mern stack developer
 - 📫 How to reach me: ganeshunakal45@gmail.com
 <!--